craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 Both these fruits grow on a spikey moss-vine hybrid that, after years of growing, flowering, and repeating, will eventually supplant the roots of it's host and completely take over it's form.
 After the host body is no longer suitable, the body and the fruit will die - but not before spreading it's seeded fruits as far as it can to begin the process again.

 #### Vegetable
 Gardens of Lettuce, Cabbage, Radishes, and Carrots add material and textural variety as well as necessary nutrients to a Cenvan's diet.
+Squahes and Pumpkin grow well, but are not considered a culturally acceptable food.

 #### Spice and Oil
 Root spices, such as Ginger, Onion, and Garlic, as well as Parsley are cultivated in these "spice of life" gardens.
 Beet Sugar and Rock Salt are imported from the north too, both of which are used as preservative and flavoring.